GNOME/gnome-software/doc/vendor-customisation.md

 the [GNOME Circle](https://circle.gnome.org/).
 See `data/assets/org.gnome.Software.Featured.xml` for this list, and for an example of the metainfo XML needed to feature or highlight applications.
-See `data/assets/org.gnome.Software.Popular.xml` for a default hard-coded list of curated high quality applications, which is displayed in the “Editor’s Choice” section of the overview page.
+See `data/assets/org.gnome.Software.Curated.xml` for a default hard-coded list of curated high quality applications, which is displayed in the “Editor’s Choice” section of the overview page.

 Pass `-Ddefault_featured_apps=false` when configuring GNOME Software to disable the default list of featured applications.
-Pass `-Dhardcoded_popular=false` to disable the default list of “Editor’s Choice” applications.
+Pass `-Dhardcoded_curated=false` to disable the default list of “Editor’s Choice” applications.